 Alerts you when activity is detected for files with specific filenames or extensions.

 Enter the filenames (or filename components) you want to monitor and be alerted about.
-To monitor several different filenames and extensions, enter each on a separate line (to a maximum of 100 lines).
+To monitor several different filenames and extensions, enter each on a separate line.
 Code42 alerts you when exfiltration activity involving a file that matches this criteria is detected.

 You can use wildcards along with specific words or characters to define filename components: